-The NFL and the players union were discussing those issues Wednesday, with the league year scheduled to begin at 4 p.m.
+The NFL and the players union discussed those issues until early Thursday morning, then agreed to reconvene a few hours later, hoping to finish off the CBA.
+The league year is scheduled to begin at 4 p.m.
 EDT on Thursday.
-That’s when players who signed new contracts will be allowed to practice for the first time if the players approve the CBA.
+That’s when players who signed new contracts will be allowed to practice for the first time if the players approve and sign the agreement.

 Among the players’ concerns is how HGH testing would be implemented, who would oversee it and what would be a fair appeals process.
 Blood tests are used to look for HGH, while urine tests are used to detect other substances that violate the league’s drug policy.

 Commissioner Roger Goodell reiterated the expectation an agreement would be finalized on time.

 “That’s certainly our intention,” he said Wednesday while visiting the Carolina Panthers.
 “If we can reach agreement and sign the collective bargaining agreement by (Thursday) morning, we certainly expect for the new league year to start and the players to be out here (Thursday) morning.”

 That might come a bit later in light of the adjournment.